Can you use ChatGPT as your business chatbot? (and other questions about GPT)

 Also, if you could give GPT some existing content as a starting point – like a list of web pages from your site, or a PDF manual - and it could automatically create a first pass of conversational content for you, that would still help an enormous amount.
 This crushes the ‘blank page problem’ because it is always easier to edit some content than create it from scratch.

 This turns out to be exactly what our team has been working on.
 FAQ Wizard turns your existing content into questions and answers using GPT3.5.
 You can then edit and export the content and use it to kickstart the creation of any knowledge base.
-And, if you import it into FAQ Bot, you can use all the great features of FAQ Bot to add extra material like video and images to enhance understanding and formatting, tags much more.
+And, if you import it into Helpfruit, you can use all the great features to add extra material like video and images to enhance understanding and formatting, tags much more.
 Plus get full analytics insights on how chat is actually working.

 Some other considerations you should be aware of if you’re trying to use ChatGPT directly as your chatbot: